abhisheksingh-7/cotrend/README.md

     Extending Decoders with an Integrated Encoder
 </p>

 This repo holds the code for training encoders that embed the final hidden state from large decoder models.
 To our knowledge, CoTrEnD is the first architecture to leverage a contrastive loss to train an encoder from a decoder.

 ## Motivation
+The motivation behind the CoTrEnD project is to utilize on the rich hidden states that are generated within large decoders.
+Rather than separating the embedder from the decoder as one typically would in a RAG approach, CoTrEnD integrates the encoder on top of the decoder.
+This allows the encoder to leverage the semantic information already captured within the decoder's hidden states.

 ## Architecture
 The CoTrEnD architecture is a simple extension of the decoder-only model.
 The encoder is trained to embed the final hidden state of the decoder.
 The encoder is trained using a contrastive loss, which encourages the encoder to embed similar hidden states for similar inputs, and dissimilar hidden states for dissimilar inputs.